mamun001/terraform_playground_mamun_rashid/README.md

 # Collection of Mamun Rashid's Terraform Codes
-## This will eventually be organized by "type" and sorted by level of difficulty
+##
-## But right now, it is only divided into folder by cloud (aws/gcp) or provider (scalr/vault)
+##  They are divided into folder by cloud (aws/gcp) or provider (scalr/vault) AND a special folder where we have various code patterns
 ##
 ##   By Mamun Rashid
 ###    Connect with me on Linkedin: https://www.linkedin.com/in/mamunrashid/